TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 numbCores = 4
 ...
 ```
 Save the file then run the computation.
-After the computation is complete you can
-stop the platform by executing `exit` then `exit` again.
+After the computation is complete you can stop our computatinal platform ('env') by executing `exit` then `exit` again.
 Nice work, you've entered the digital realm of computational fluid dynamics!

-## Getting deeper
+## Longer computations
 Before you get carried away with excitement, realise you've simulated T = 0.003 seconds of the fluid dynamics, yet to have an adequate picture of what's happening overall for our scenario you'll probably need to simulate T ~ 45 [secs], which most likely take ~ 12 hours for a single computation.
+To increase the time simulated modify `caseInput.py` again, this time changing the `endTime` parameter to	= 45.0 (while changing `writeInterval` to ~ 5.0).
+Then run a computational investigation after saving that file.

-More positively, we're leveraging a server with loads of cores to run numerous computations simultaneously, with intention to increase confidence (reliability) such investigations, like yours above, are adequately accurate.
-But, you might want to explore a recommended OpenFOAM reference [4] to more fully understand what is computing under-the-hood, if you're interested in further investigations of the fluid dynanics & changing PPE designs.
+As an aside, we're leveraging a server with loads of cores to run numerous computations simultaneously, with intention to increase confidence (reliability) such investigations, like yours above, are adequately accurate.
+But, you might want to explore a recommended OpenFOAM reference [4] to more fully understand what is computing under-the-hood, if you're interested in further investigations of the fluid dynamics & changing PPE designs.

 ## Footnotes
 [0] Saving you 3+ years of time due to not having to complete usually non-essential 'requirements' as part of research degree prerequisites).